surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-null.md

 ### [PSCustomObject] Count

-Almost all objects in PowerShell have that count property.
+Almost all objects in PowerShell have that `Count` property.
 One important exception is the `[PSCustomObject]` in Windows PowerShell 5.1 (This is fixed in PowerShell 6.0).
-It doesn't have a count property so you get a `$null` value if you try to use it.
+It doesn't have a `Count` property so you get a `$null` value if you try to use it.
 I call this out here so that you don't try to use `.Count` instead of a `$null` check.

 Running this example on Windows PowerShell 5.1 and PowerShell 6.0 gives you different results.